 Vimeo takes pride in keeping their site free from ads and you won’t see one playing before, during, or after your content.
 This is because, as I said before, they make their money on memberships.

 On the plus side, both sites offer a wide array of analytics for your video that can be extremely helpful when determining who is watching your video and how they are viewing it.
-The downside is that you will have to be a Plus Vimeo member to receive the advanced analytic access.
+The downside is that you will have to be a Plus Vimeo member to receive the advanced analytic access (you can see a breakdown of stats available in Vimeo plans here.)
 Both platforms offer stats on views, comments, likes, shares, total plays, and geographical data, but YouTube offers a little more.

 YouTube also offers insight into traffic sources, gender, what devices your viewers are using, and audience retention.
 Another feature of YouTube is the ability to add annotations or “clickable hotspots” on top of your video that allows viewers to interact.